How to Transfer Google Photos to Another Account

 You will link the accounts by sharing the photos and then save the shared content to the destination account.
 After all steps are completed, you'll be able to delete the photos in the source account.

-While the process involves multiple steps, the metadata of the photos (such as dates, camera details, and others) will be saved.
+The metadata of the photos (such as dates, camera details, and others) will be saved.

 While it is possible to save shared photos to the destination account, folders will not be copied.
 If your photos are organized into folders, you will need to additionally copy folders once you've saved all of the content as explained further below in Step 4.